Member states agree temporary body to settle WTO disputes

 At present, only one judge remains operational out of the original seven-member appeals court that rules on trade disputes; a minimum of three are needed for it to function.

-WTO chief Roberto Azevedo has vowed to find a solution, but observers are worried about the impact for multilateralism and the global trading system.
+WTO chief Roberto Azevedo is desperately seeking a solution to the crisis, but observers are worried about the impact for multilateralism and the global trading system.

 Speaking in Davos on Wednesday, US President Donald Trump vowed action with the WTO, saying Azevedo would visit Washington as soon as next week, but giving no other details.